 Personal Preparedness Tips & Information

 - Develop a plan.
-Be sure to include meeting locations, a primary and alternate evacuation routes, include important contact numbers as a hard copy, and have an out of town or out of state contact to check in with once you are safe.
-Practice your plan with family members.
+Be sure to include meeting locations, a primary and alternate evacuation routes, important contact numbers, and have an contact to check in with once you are safe.
+Practice your plan with family members!

 - Communications.
-Be sure to designate alternate methods to try if the phone lines/towers are overwhelmed; for example (very brief messages) texting, emailing or instant messaging on a smartphone.
-Make sure that the methods for example, messenger programs, have already been established (they have added each other as a contact), and that each family member knows how to use the alternate methods.
+Be sure to designate an alternate method to try if the phone lines/towers are overwhelmed; for example (very brief messages) texting, emailing or instant messaging.
 Practice using them routinely ahead of time.

 - Make a kit to last for at least 72 hours.
-It will need to cover all the basic needs of your family: food, water, flash lights, fresh batteries, weather radio/radio, medicines (recommended for 7 days’ worth-at least on this), personal care, any other special needs items, and don’t forget to include your pets!
-Talk to your family about the rules for the kit so that no one is taking from the kit in between and that items get rotated out as needed.
+It will need to cover all the basic needs of your family: food, water, flashlights, fresh batteries, weather radio/radio, medicines (recommended for 7 days’ worth-at least on this), personal care, any other special needs items, and don’t forget to include your pets!
+Talk to your family about the rules for the kit so that no one is taking from the kit and that items get rotated out as needed.

 - Stay Informed.
 Figure out what types of disasters are most likely in your area and be knowledgeable on what you can do to prepare for them ahead of time.
-Then for updates watch the television if possible, tune into a radio, listen to your weather radio for important weather updates, and check your smartphone for reliable sources of information.
+Then for updates watch the television, tune into a radio, or listen to your weather radio for important weather updates.

 - Important Information.
 Keep items such as: birth certificates, insurance policies, proof of address, identification, bank account information, and medication lists/allergy info, and other similar items in a waterproof pouch or container that you have readily available to take with you if you need to leave.